A Methodological Shift in Monte Carlo Simulations

 - Generality: While demonstrated on energy ($U$), the authors note the weighting function $w$ can be any function of the coordinates, generalizing the technique beyond simple free energy differences.

-- Block Averaging: Errors were estimated by treating sequences of $m$ steps as independent samples, where $m$ is determined by increasing block size until systematic trends in the variance disappear.
+- Block Averaging: Errors were estimated by treating sequences of $m$ steps as independent samples, where $m$ is determined by increasing block size until no systematic trends can be detected in either the average or the standard deviation of the mean.

 Paper Information